scala/scala/CONTRIBUTING.md

 A review feedback may be addressed by pushing new commits to the request, if these commits stand on their own.

 Once all these conditions are met, and we agree with the change (we are available on scala-internals to discuss this beforehand, before you put in the coding work!), we will merge your changes.

-Please note: you are responsible for meeting these criteria  (reminding your reviewer, for example).